Cost of Living

 University accommodation and prices

 We are committed to providing safe, secure and affordable accommodation to our students.
-Our flats have been designed with student needs in mind.
-Residents have access to staff or Residence Assistants (RAs) to offer advice, assistance and support 24 hours a day.
+Our flats have been designed with students' needs in mind.

 Food